david-slatinek/kf34/README.md

 # Further reading

 This project is a part of my thesis.
-Entire document is available [here](https://dk.um.si/IzpisGradiva.php?id=82004&lang=slv)
+The entire document is available [here](https://dk.um.si/IzpisGradiva.php?id=82004&lang=slv).